evdhiggins/book-inquiry/README.md

 #### The process

 Most of the application logic and data-processing was written in a TDD style.
 The UI layer was incrementally built to match and evolve from the initial outline.
-Components were split and functions were decoupled as possibilities of future pain became apparent.
+Components and functions were split and as possibilities of future pain became apparent.

-The UI components were built to be as "dumb" as possible, with all client-side logic being handled in the state management system and all data logic being performed on the server.
-I decoupled the domain-specific item verbiage from Google Books and the rendering components (the UI doesn't need to know about `item.volumeInfo.imageLinks.thumbnail` — `item.thumbnail` should be all it needs!).
+The UI components were built to be as "dumb" as possible, with all client-side logic being handled in the state management store and all data logic being performed on the server.
+The domain-specific item verbiage from Google Books was decoupled from the rendering components (the UI doesn't need to know about `item.volumeInfo.imageLinks.thumbnail` — `item.thumbnail` should be all it needs!).

 #### Some difficulties

 ##### Location Error

 When first deploying the application to Firebase, after only running it locally, the search was returning an error.
-In StackDriver error logs all that was visible was `Error: [object Object]`.
+All that could be found in the StackDriver error logs was `Error: [object Object]`.
 After digging deeper I realized that I was manually throwing any errors received from `https` requests, which were actually plain JS objects and not `Error` instances. (`err.toString()` returns the `message` property from the error, whereas `({}).toString()` returns `[object Object]`)

 The actual `https` error was due to the Google API not being able to attribute a location to each API request from the production server, so I had to manually attribute each request with a two-letter country code.

 ##### Deployment confusion

 The default rollup.js configuration with Svelte outputs the development files and the production files into the same directory.
-It took me more time than I'm proud of to realize this, as running the build & deploy scripts while the dev server is running caused for the development version to be deployed.
-Much time was spent scrutinizing the codebase before this was realized.
+Running the build & deploy scripts while the dev server was running caused the development version to be deployed into production.
+It took me more time than I'm proud of to figure out the root of the issue.

 ### Looking forward

-While _Book Inquiry_ can perform basic searches and properly handle many edge cases, it has many opportunities for improvement.
+While _Book Inquiry_ can perform basic searches and properly handle many edge cases, it has plenty of opportunities for improvement.
 Some of these opportunities include:

 - Javascript
   - Improve search string processing to better support search modifiers